About AAi Tool

 How the AAi Tool Works

 The AAi tool page is an ASP.NET Core Razor Page.
-When you first visit, the form loads with default values for seven criteria.
+When you first visit, the form loads with default values for six criteria (Table 1 in the AAI point-system document).
 When you click "Calculate AAi Score", the form is submitted (POST), and the server calculates a score based on your answers.

-Scores follow the published AAi rubric (MIC and time–kill refer to E. coli, P. aeruginosa, S. aureus, and E. faecalis under standardized Mueller–Hinton conditions):
+Scores follow the AAI document (MIC and time–kill use E. coli, P. aeruginosa, S. aureus, and E. faecalis):

 Classification